 At BSPS we believe that it is our responsibility to do whatever it takes to make individual success a reality.
 We only use the best educational practices, all of which are founded on scientifically-based research.
-This research shows us that, regardless of your child’s ability, learning another language can:
+Studies shows us that, regardless of your child’s ability, learning another language can:

-• Stimulate brain development Learning another language helps develop essential areas of children’s brains.
+• Stimulate brain development Learning through language helps develop essential areas of children’s brains.
 It also helps them to think more creatively, connect ideas and solve problems more easily.

-• Significantly enhance English literacy skills Learning another language means more than just memorising lists of words.
+• Significantly enhance English literacy skills Learning through language means more than just memorising lists of words.
 Languages all use different systems.
-Children automatically compare and contrast the system of the new language they are learning with English.
+Children automatically compare and contrast the system of the new language they are learning with the language that they already know.
 This gives them insight as to how English works, which can then accelerate their ability to read and write.

-• Improve memory, concentration and numeracy skills Learning another language strengthens children’s memory for sequences and their ability to concentrate and build connections.
+• Improve memory, concentration and numeracy skills Learning through language strengthens children’s memory for sequences and their ability to concentrate and build connections.

 • Improve overall performance at school Learning another language is associated with excellent, long-term academic results.
 Studies show that in the world’s highest-performing school systems, all students in all year levels learn one or more languages.

-This short film is an introduction to the CLIL and explores the journey of four schools, including BSPS, that are trialing this methodology in the Victorian context.
+This short film is an introduction to the CLIL and explores the journey of four schools, including BSPS, that were trialing this methodology in the Victorian context.